neeraj-manoj/neeraj-manoj/README.md

 * ⚡ 100% **vibe-coded** projects — fast prototypes, real results.
 * 📱 Currently focused on **app development** and AI-assisted tools.
 * 🎯 Goal: Create products that actually help people.

 ---

-Alright buddy — here’s a **clean, premium, reorganized Tech Stack section** that makes you look like a proper modern full-stack, AI-native developer.
-Everything is grouped into neat categories so your README looks super professional.

-You can paste this directly:

----